userdw/RaspberryPi_3_Starter_Kit/09_Graphical_User_Interface/2.Input_Widget/README.md

 # [ENGLISH] Input Widgets Project
 This project we will make a simple form with 3 input widgets then save all of information inside the input widget then show it directly.
-For all information about input widgets you can found [here](http://pyqt.sourceforge.net/Docs/PyQt4/qtgui.html), sowe will use several component below:
+For all information about input widgets you can found [here](http://pyqt.sourceforge.net/Docs/PyQt4/qtgui.html), so we will use several component below:

 * [QLineEdit](http://pyqt.sourceforge.net/Docs/PyQt4/qlineedit.html)
 * [QDateEdit](http://pyqt.sourceforge.net/Docs/PyQt4/qdateedit.html)